marcelocra/marcelocra/README.md

 - **[ghostkeys](https://github.com/marcelocra/ghostkeys)**: A keyboard remapper in Rust.
 Started with Kiro as a spec-driven project; now migrating to Roo Code to validate the GitHub Spec-Kit workflow.
 - **[vscode-improved](https://github.com/marcelocra/vscode-improved)**: A VS Code extension bundling quality-of-life improvements.
 Built to improve my own workflow while learning the Extensions API.
 - **[brave-byom-compat](https://github.com/marcelocra/brave-byom-compat)**: Compatibility layer between AI models and Brave's Leo AI.

+**Up Next:**

+- **Do I Need a License** (Community Contribution): The fastest way to choose the right license for your project.
+A modern, opinionated license chooser for developers.
+Get your answer in 30 seconds without reading legal documents.
+- **Touchpad Navigation Pro** (Community Contribution, Open Source): Navigate back/forward with swipe (right/left) in Chromium-based browsers (Chrome, Brave, Edge, etc.).

+#### 📃 Other Projects

+- **YourLinx** (Product): A local-only, private and personal golink Chrome Extension.
+Building with React and Tailwind CSS.
+- **[Viralei](https://viralei.com.br)** (Hackathon): Turns legislative bills into engaging videos using AI.
+Built and deployed the MVP in 4 days, with Next.js.
+Still working on it.

 ### 🛠 Tech I Work With